Chapter XIII: Beginning of the End

 Every anti-bioterrorist branch would be destroyed, starting with the B.S.A.A.

 The chaos would begin with their main branch in London, England.
-Then it would spread, like a plague until his enemies were eradicated.
-The preparations had already begun at his command.
-It was a pleasing sight to watch everything the B.S.A.A fought hard to achieve disintegrate into nothing.
-How ironic that Redfield was a captain and co-director of the organization; after all, he expected nothing less from a top marksman from the late S.T.A.R.S unit.
-His speeches of justice and world peace were sickening to listen to on a daily basis.
+Then it would spread, like a plague until all of them were eradicated.
+His new virus will truly separate the strong from the weak.
+Preparations had already begun at his command.
+It would be a pleasing sight to watch everything the B.S.A.A fought hard to achieve disintegrate into nothing.
+How ironic that Redfield was a captain and co-director of the organization; after all, he expected nothing less from his top marksman from the late S.T.A.R.S unit.
+Chris' heroic speeches of justice and world peace were sickening to listen to on a daily basis.

 As much as he despised the man's convictions, he was still required to develop a unit with admirable skills.
 He would have been a fool to disobey Chief Irons and ruin his cover as an agent for the original Umbrella Corp.
 Little by little, he was able to win over the respect of his team, but he cared little for them.
 They were only pawns in the twisted game of chess; moved around to only suit his needs.